hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - A. Einstein, 1916:  Elementare theorie der wasserwellen und des fluges.  *Die Naturwissenschaften*, 4:  509-510.

 In Einstein's defense, his discussion of the "teacup effect" (where loose tea leaves tend to gather at the center of the cup after stirring) is generally thought to be sound.
 It appears in a paper discussing the meadering of rivers and Baer's Law.
+(Kip Thorne and Roger Blandford, in their *Modern Classical Physics*, treat the teacup effect using Ekman boundary layer theory; see their Exercise 14.22.)

 - A. Einstein, 1926:  Die ursache der maanderbildung der flusslaufe und des sogenannten Baerschen Gesetzes. *Naturwissenschaften*, 14, 223–224.